syncfusion-content/windowsforms-docs/WindowsForms/PercentTextBox/Appearance-Settings.md

 <tr>
 <td>
 SetControlColor</td><td>
-Sets the forecolor of the control depending on whether the current value is negative.</td></tr>
+Sets the fore color of the control depending on whether the current value is negative.</td></tr>
 <tr>
 <td>
 ShouldSerializePositiveColor</td><td>